Christine Civiletto, PhD

 Counselor / Psychotherapist

 Kelly Saramago (she/her/hers) joined UHCS in 2021 as one of the counselors who provides support to students through case management, treatment/community collaboration & individual/group therapy.
 Kelly earned her master’s degree in Mental Health Counseling (addiction and holistic concentrations) from Cambridge College in 2018 and earned her bachelor’s degree in Psychology & Art Therapy from Lesley University in 2014.
 In addition to obtaining her LMHC, she is also DBT certified (C-DBT).
 Kelly has experience working with children, teens & adults and has worked within several different levels of care varying from detox and residential to outpatient treatment.
 Kelly approaches treatment through a person-centered, holistic & trauma-informed lens in addition to placing a strong focus on continued cultural humility and considering the significance of one’s own individual experience.
 Kelly often incorporates motivational interviewing, DBT, CBT, art therapy & mindfulness as some therapeutic modalities in her work in addition to supporting LGBTQIA2S+ affirmative care & being an ally to those who experience marginalization.
 Kelly identifies as white, a first-generation college student & was raised in a Portuguese-American household.
-Outside of work Kelly has a great love for traveling, cooking, enjoying time outdoors, and spending time with her playful, rescue dog.
+Outside of work Kelly enjoys traveling, cooking, listening to live music & spending time outdoors with her playful, rescue dog.

 Kirsten Shih, LMHC, MT-BC